-Yes, the United Kingdom left the European Union on 31 January after more than three years of wrangling and drama.
-But the drama has ceased as deadlines approach, including an EU summit this month to assess the progress of talks, if any.
+Yes, the UK left the European Union on 31 January after more than three years of wrangling and drama.
+But the drama has ceased as deadlines approach, including final negotiations in October.
 June was the final month the UK could request an extension of the transition period, and it didn’t.
 (Insert Boris’s “dead in the ditch” quote here.)